microsoft/MDE-PowerBI-Templates/Threat Detection/ReadMe.md

-# PowerBI report that details identified threats in MDATP.
+# PowerBI reports that detail identified threats, malware, and detection mechanisms in MDATP.